WitCanStain/tiralabra-markov-text/documentation/week5report.md

 enough to figure out, but CustomHashMap required me to think of some interesting stuff - like how to maintain index coherence when you grow the CustomHashMap.

 I will probably put all my datastructures into their own package to help with file management.
 Further, CustomHashMap and DynamicList, while seemingly functional, remain untested properly, so that will be a task for the next version.
-For the next deadline I'll also start experimenting with larger training sets and some promising tricks suggested by Hannu - joining together prepositions with words, etc.
+Further, they still lack errorhandling for cases like querying negative indices etc. For the next deadline I'll also start experimenting with larger training sets and some promising tricks suggested by Hannu - joining together prepositions with words, etc.

 Time used: 5 hours.